bernardjhuang/gamerunnersnews/_posts/2014-11-19-the-shackles-of-elo-hell.md

 ## Most Likely, the Recommended Item Build is Poor

 The meta recommends certain items.
 I speak of two of these.
 The one that is recommended by the game developers, and the one that the community tells you to build.
 However, the ones recommended by the developers were created off the top of their heads.
 Obviously, they probably haven't experimented with hundreds of game testing different builds.
-Also, the ones recommended by community are rip-off builds of famous LCS players.
-But remember, solo queue works on rules very different from that of the LCS!
+And the ones recommended by community are rip-off builds of famous LCS players.
+But remember, solo queue works on rules very different from that of the LCS.
+Yet, people follow these builds.
+We can take advantage of this.

+Because many people blindly follow the recommended item builds that most likely aren't optimum, even if the enemy is ahead in gold, we can win.
+If we main a role and have experimented with many builds, then we can be much more cost-efficient about gold-spending.
+With a superior build, it's possible to then beat an enemy who has twice the CS!

 The best thing to do is to just think for yourself.
 Obviously, I can't give you a "best build" because every Champion is different.
-The best builds varies from Champion to Champion.
 I have, however, written articles for "general" optimum stat ratios.
 Check them out as a guideline for when experimenting with builds.

 * [Optimum Health: Armor Stat ratio](http://news.gamerunners.gg/lol/calculating-optimum-stat-ratios/)